Virgin Media Broadband Review

 Download speed: 132Mbps

 The M125 will be a good fit for busy households with high usage.
-132Mbps is more than double the average UK speed, so should be more than enough for average users streaming TV and films, sending emails and making video calls.
+132Mbps is almost double the 2023 average UK speed, so should be more than enough for average users streaming TV and films, sending emails and making video calls.
 This broadband speed will also support higher users streaming from multiple devices at once, watching TV in 4K and downloading large files.

 Virgin Media M250